liip/LiipOneallBundle/README.md

   ```
      You have to add `/secured/` in your routing for this to work.
 An example would be...
   ```
-              _oneall_secured:
+              liip_oneall_secured:
                   pattern: /secured/
                   defaults: { _controller: AcmeDemoBundle:Welcome:index }
   ```

-  7. Optionally define a custom user provider class and use it as the provider or define path for login
+  7. Optionally define a custom user provider class and use it as the provider or define path for login.
+There
+  is a default implementation for FOSUserBundle integration
   ```
           # application/config/config.yml
           security:
               providers:
                   # choose the provider name freely
                   my_liip_oneall_provider:
-                      id: my.oneall.user   # see "Example Custom User Provider using the FOS\UserBundle" chapter further down
+                      id: liip_oneall.user_provider   # see "Example Custom User Provider using the FOS\UserBundle" chapter further down

               firewalls:
                   public:
                       pattern:   ^/.*
                       liip_oneall:
                           login_path: /login
-                          check_path: /login_check
+                          check_path: liip_oneall_check
                           default_target_path: /
                           provider: my_liip_oneall_provider
                       anonymous: true